Double-Auction Mechanisms for Resource Trading Markets

 \section{Introduction}

-We consider double auction mechanisms motivated by two examples -- mobile data offloading and network slicing-based virtualization.
+We consider double auction mechanisms motivated by two recent proposals -- {mobile data offloading} and network slicing-based virtualization.
 Mobile data offloading is an effective way to manage growth in mobile-data traffic.
 Traffic meant for the macrocellular network can be offloaded to already installed third-party Wi-Fi or femtocell networks.
 This provides an alternative means of network expansion.
 Wi-Fi access-point operators and femtocell network operators will however expect compensation for allowing macrocellular network traffic through their access points.
 Technological, security, and preliminary economic studies for secure and seamless offloading have been discussed in \cite{european_study,cisco,duan_etal13economics,duan_etal16capacity_allocation}.

-Network slicing \cite{faukas_etal17network_slicing} is a virtualization technique that allows many logical networks to run atop shared physical networks.
+Network slicing \cite{faukas_etal17network_slicing} on the other hand is a virtualization technique that allows many logical networks to run atop shared physical networks.
 It allows physical mobile network operators to partition their network resources and offer them to different users or tenants (IoT streams, mobile broadband streams, etc.) in return for suitable compensation.
 It enables network operators to focus on their core strength of delivering high-quality network experiences while the tenants or virtual network operators can focus more on business, billing, and branding relations.

-In the rest of the paper, we discuss double auction mechanisms in the context of mobile data offloading.
-But the mapping to the context of network slicing will be obvious.